davidhay25/clinFHIR/content/nhip/resources.md

 Extract the value of the identifier where the value of use is ‘official’, and use that as the id for a direct read from the server.

-FHIRPath: Practitioner.identifier.where(use='official').value (_todo is this useful?)_

 Example: [http://hpi.moh.nz/fhir/Practitioner](http://hpi.moh.nz/fhir/Practitioner/prac-X)/96ZZZZ

 #### Query resource

 Use the identifier in a search query.

     Example: [http://hpi.moh.nz/fhir/Practitioner?](http://hpi.moh.nz/fhir/Practitioner/prac-X)identifier=https://standards.digital.health.nz/id/hpi|96ZZZZ

 (Note that both system and value are included in the query, with values separated by a ‘|’.
 When making the query, the ‘|’ needs to be url-escaped)

 This will return a bundle of Practitioner resources with only a single entry.

 ### References between resources